Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 Possible harm

 Most importantly, you should not eat Brazil nuts in large quantities.
 This can lead to selenium poisoning.
-This can be manifested by nausea, vomiting, the smell of garlic from the mouth, emotional stress.
+This can be manifested by nausea, vomiting, garlic breath, and emotional stress.

-Manifestations of selenium poisoning can be dermatitis, hair loss, brittle nails, abdominal pain and other symptoms.
+Manifestations of selenium poisoning can include dermatitis, hair loss, brittle nails, abdominal pain and other symptoms.

 The radioactivity of Brazil nuts is 1000 times higher than that of other foods such as bananas, carrots, and potatoes.
 Although this radiation is not very harmful to the body, you should not get carried away with nuts.